 7. The normal trial schedule will be 8:00 a.m. to 1:00 p.m. (or slightly longer to finish a witness) with two fifteen-minute breaks and ending before lunch.
-Counsel must arrive by 7:30 a.m., or earlier as needed for any matters to be heard out of the presence of the jury.
-The jury will be on-site by 7:45 a.m.
-Counsel should be prepared to begin jury proceedings as soon as the morning's in limine proceedings end, which will normally be by 8:00 a.m. at the latest.
-Once the jury begins deliberations, it usually stays past 1:00 p.m.
+Counsel must arrive by 7:30 a.m.
 The trial week is usually Monday through Friday.